COMPEON/rubocop-defaults/README.md

 ### Customization

-If you want to overwrite some of the defaults, you maybe need to add this too.
+If you want to overwrite some of the defaults, you might need to add this too.

 ```yaml
 inherit_mode: